Table of Contents

 - Identification Number

-While these are the minimum requirements, institutions may collect additional details like phone numbers, emails, and selfies for verification purposes.
-High-risk customers might require further data such as IP addresses.
-The specific information collected can vary depending on the company and its location.
+In addition to these, institutions may also collect additional data, such as phone numbers, emails, and selfies for verification purposes.
+High-risk customers may require further verification steps, including collecting IP addresses or more in-depth data based on the company and location.

 2. Customer Due Diligence (CDD)